Skip to main content

 Q: When should I expect a call from you once I send you my documentation?

 A: Once we receive your documents here at the office, you should expect a call from us within 48 hours to let you know if we are able to assist you with your VA claim.
-If you’d like, we can also give you a call once we receive the documents so you know they arrived.
+If you would like, we can also give you a call once we receive the documents so you know they arrived.

 About the Author